HMS-Core/hms-cordova-plugin/cordova-plugin-hms-map/example/cordova/README.md

 ### 2.3.
 Cordova

-1. Install Cordova CLI.
+1. Install Cordova CLI if haven't done before.

     ```bash
     npm install -g cordova
     ```

-2. Open the demo project root folder.
+2. Open the demo project's root folder.

 3. Update the widget **`id`** property which is specified in the **`config.xml`** file.
 It must be same with **client > package_name** value of the **`agconnect-services.json`** file.